casper-network/docs/source/docs/casper/developers/writing-onchain-code/factory-pattern.md

 Casper factories are created using the entry point type called `EntryPointType::Install`, which marks an entry point as a factory method responsible for creating and installing contracts on the chain.
 This installer entry point will derive the Wasm installed on the chain and create a new contract with the same Wasm, just different sets of entry points as required.
 In other words, these installer entry points marked with `EntryPointType::Install` are the contract factories.
 When referring to the factory contract on this page, we mean the contract containing the factory entry points.

 The `EntryPointAccess::Template` marks an entry point that exists in the bytecode but is not callable.
 Thus, regular entry points can be referenced from within installer entry points marked with `EntryPointType::Install`.
 In object-oriented terms, entry points marked with `EntryPointAccess::Template` act as virtual abstract methods and cannot be called from session code.
-The Wasm for template entry points is declared at the factory level in the installer logic.

 :::note